SaaS Spend Will Continue To Grow: The Time To Start Managing It Is Now

 Do you know how many SaaS apps your employees use across your company?
 Do you know how many of these tools are duplicates, or offer the same or similar function as another app?
 Could you estimate how much your company spends on SaaS each year?
 Many businesses find themselves answering “no” to these questions, which is why SaaS management is such a relevant and urgent topic to think about today.

-Gartner expects global spend on public cloud services to rise by 23.1% in 2021, with SaaS spend forecast to reach $122.6 billion.
+Gartner expects global spend on public cloud services to rise by 20.4% in 2022, with end-user spending expected to reach $600 billion in 2023.
 For organizations of all sizes, SaaS spend can represent a huge portion of their expenditure if not managed properly.
 One study estimates that companies spend an average of $2,623 per employee per year on SaaS, so the costs can really add up.
 With employees using an average of 8.3 SaaS apps each, according to the study, there are considerable savings to be made.

 As businesses continue to operate in an increasingly virtual way in a post-pandemic world, our reliance on SaaS is only going to grow.
 One of the challenges businesses face is making sure the SaaS tools their employees download and install are properly approved and logged, with their spend accounted for.
 Many organizations have yet to get a full grip on this challenge, with company money being spent on accounts that are either not used, or worse, still linked to people who have left the company.